 Three at 8.0' h. each

 An Evolution of Flight was the final of three phases of stained glass-making for a fifteen+ year renovation of a 1940‘s-era brick home in Dallas.
 I first met this client shortly after graduating from LSU and moving to Dallas.
-(Even though they’re now great friends, they prefer to remain anonymous, hence “the client.”)
-Way back then they asked to make stained glass windows to transform the existing front porch into a sunroom.
+(Even though we’re now great friends, they prefer to remain anonymous, hence “the client.”)
+Way back then they asked me to make stained glass windows to transform the existing front porch into a sunroom.
 I never would have imagined that fifteen years later I would be asked to create windows for a post modern addition to the back of the very same residence.
 And somewhere along the way we did a fun bathroom window when renovations progressed to mid-house.

 To help integrate these disparate styles, the design of the earlier sunroom windows was revisited.
 Their original stained glass relied on an achromatic glass pallet and the reiteration of traditional, round-topped windows elsewhere in the house.
 You’ll find a pretty faithful redux of the sunroom stained glass in the first window in An Evolution of Flight.
 Located around the corner from from the other six AEOF windows, this new window looks like one of the front windows with attitude. . .
 As the starting point for the newest opus, the rest of the design germinates from this seed into a lyrical, whimsical suite of windows that flow across the upper level of the new addition.